Palpatine0/Zillow/README.md

 ## Features

-- Property Listings: Users can view a variety of rental properties, each detailed with photos, prices, and descriptions.
+- **Property Listings:** Users can view a variety of rental properties, each detailed with photos, prices, and descriptions.
-- Search Functionality: Robust search capabilities powered by Elasticsearch, allowing filters for location, price range, number of bedrooms, and more.
+- **Search Functionality:** Robust search capabilities powered by Elasticsearch, allowing filters for location, price range, number of bedrooms, and more.
-- User Accounts: Users can create accounts to save favorite listings and contact property managers directly.
+- **User Accounts:** Users can create accounts to save favorite listings and contact property managers directly.
-- Admin Panel: A Vue.js and Vuetify-based dashboard for administrators to manage property listings.
+- **Admin Panel:** A Vue.js and Vuetify-based dashboard for administrators to manage property listings.
+- **Microservices Architecture**: Built with Spring Boot and Spring Cloud for scalable and maintainable service management.
+- **Data Storage**: Use MongoDB for flexible and efficient data storage solutions.

 ## Technologies Used